 In the morning, we thoroughly enjoyed a typical Irish breakfast; especially Margaret’s scones!
 To this day (early 2020), her scones are the best I’ve ever had.
 After breakfast, we headed out on the road towards Kilfenora, Leamaneh Castle, and Carron Church!

-Our first stop of the day was in Kilfenora, about a 20 minute drive from Emohruo B&B. Kilfenora has two placed we wanted to stop at, the Burren Centre and the Kilfenora Cathedral with its High Crosses.
+Our first stop of the day was in Kilfenora, about a 20-minute drive from Emohruo B&B. Kilfenora has two places we wanted to stop at, the Burren Centre and the Kilfenora Cathedral with its High Crosses.
 We started at the Centre and learned about the Burren.

 After the Centre we walked over to the Kilfenora Cathedral.
 Our first Irish ruin.
 Wow!

 The Cathedral was a regular church until 1152 and then the church got its own bishop.
 Apparently a bishop can’t preside over a church, so the church was upgraded to the name cathedral.
 It may also have been around this time the crosses were carved.

 During our visit it was raining, however the cathedral is covered with a clear roof, so for the most part we stayed dry.
 No need to let the rain deter you on your visit!

 I had forgotten, until this trip, that older civilizations liked to bury their dead inside the churches, under the floor.
 An odd habit to me, but if it works for them…

 Less than ten minutes up the road, on our way to the Portal Tomb, we found Leamaneh Castle.
 We didn’t know it at the time, but according to this website, the castle is haunted.
 No ghost sightings, but we did pull over for some pictures!